-Dong Nai is a province in the Southeast region of Vietnam, located east and northeast of Ho Chi Minh City.
+Dong Nai is a province in Vietnam’s Southeast region, located east and northeast of Ho Chi Minh City.
 It has many historical and cultural relics and potential tourist spots.
-Besides, province is famous for being home to many eco-tourist areas with wonderful landscapes, perfect places for camping, hiking or your picnic trip.
+Additionally, the province is home to many eco-tourism areas with beautiful landscapes, ideal for camping, hiking, or picnicking.

 General information about Dong Nai